 ANALOGIES IN TIME AND PLACE

-Although for me as a young boy growing up I loved ray guns of all types and especially so the U-235 Atomic Pistol, it never rose to the level in my life as the Code-O-Graphs, it was out-and-out my favorite toy after having somehow inadvertently loosing my Photo-Matic Code-O-Graph However, the film strip aspects of the Krypto Ray Gun and the U-235 itself played a huge role in one of the biggest adventures of my life, the revealing by my uncle to me on his death bed of a long-held secret about an object he found on the so-called debris field related to the 1947 Roswell Incident --- an object he said that had all the characteristics of a disintegrator pistol --- a ray gun if you like.
+Although for me as a young boy growing up I loved ray guns of all types and especially so the Buck Rogers U-235 Atomic Pistol, it never rose to the level in my life as the Code-O-Graphs until after I somehow inadvertently lost my Photo-Matic Code-O-Graph.
+After that, taken together, the film strip aspects of the Krypto Ray Gun --- and the U-235 itself as it was --- played a huge role in one of the biggest adventures of my whole life, the revealing by my uncle to me on his death bed of a long-held secret about an object he found on the so-called debris field related to the 1947 Roswell Incident --- an object he said that had all the characteristics in real life of a disintegrator pistol --- a ray gun if you like.
+To wit the following: